Every single study shows that video – especially

 We’re taught to be quiet, focus on running the

-house and being attractive so we’ll “find a good,
+house and be attractive so we’ll “find a good,

-strong man to protect and provide for us” thus,
+strong man to protect and provide for us”, so,

 the LAST THING most of us could imagine